ydkcell/ydkcell.github.io/README.md

 ## Currently

-- The most basic of basics jekyll template
-- Messing around with CI
+- Messing around with Jekyll.
+Should make a working template soon.
-  doesn't seem to be working?
+- The basic tests run (yayy!)